isaidspaghetti/stream-hubspot-contacts/README.md

 }
 ```

 The responses from the backend are used in the same manner for the frontend.
 The `chatClient` and `channel` states determine what to render on the page.
-A lot of the "magic" here is, again, thanks to the powerful Stream Library, which provides each of the `<Components />` we render once `chatClient` and `channel` evaluate to true.
+A lot of the "magic" here is, again, thanks to the powerful Stream Library, which provides each of the `<Components/>` we render once `chatClient` and `channel` evaluate to true.
 These libraries are easily imported in this file's import block:

 ```jsx
 //frontend/App.js